-Net revenue spending is financed in part by Government Grant and the Council's share of National Non-Domestic Rates (NNDR), with the remainder being raised through interest on external investments, use of reserves and Council Tax.
-The Council Tax charge for Council services was set at £134.61 for band D properties.
+Net revenue spending is financed in part by Government Grant and retained business rates, with the remainder being raised through interest on external investments, use of reserves and Council Tax.
+The Council Tax charge for Council services was set at £137.30 for band D properties.